Developing Mental Health in Primary Schools

 - sense of security

-- effective school policies related to mental health & resilience
+- effective school policies related to mental health and resilience

 - opportunities for social and emotional learning

 - development of problem solving skills